ledlaux/rp2040-plugdata-examples/polyphonic_osc/Readme.md

 This folder contains examples of **polyphonic USB MIDI input** implementation in Pure Data Heavy compiled patches using the TinyUSB stack.

-The first example implements **custom voice allocation directly in the Arduino code**.
+The first example implements **custom voice allocation directly in the Arduino code**, which makes it more reliable.
 For each `[r Note]` object, a unique hash index is assigned.
 These hashes are defined in `Heavy_oscillator.cpp`:

 ```cpp